'We're on the fringe of breaking that stereotype'

 "You're constantly proving yourself, so when I think of moments in my career, they leave me choked up," Russell says.

 "I played Tom Brady on Thursday Night Football and got a couple of hits in on him.
-I got a sack in on Russell Wilson, Drew Breeze, Eli Manning before he retired.
+I got a sack in on Russell Wilson, Drew Brees, Eli Manning before he retired.
 You know, all these great games with guys that you watched and idolised, who are the reason that you play football."

 'Coming out was the most crucial part of me loving myself'